theislab/mapqc/README.md

 ## Getting started

-Please refer to the [documentation](https://mapqc.readthedocs.io/), in particular, the [API documentation](https://mapqc.readthedocs.io/en/latest/api/index.html).
-A few notes on how and when to use MapQC.
+Please refer to the [documentation](https://mapqc.readthedocs.io/), in particular, the [API documentation](https://mapqc.readthedocs.io/en/latest/api/index.html) for detailed package documentation.
+For reproduction of the results in the paper, check out the [mapQC reproducibility repository](https://github.com/theislab/mapqc_reproducibility). <br><br>
+Below a few notes on how and when to use MapQC:

 ### What does mapQC do?